Roblox/nomad-driver-containerd/README.md

 ```
 $ nomad job run <job_name.nomad>
 ```
-will launch the job, as long as both nomad server (+nomad-driver-containerd) and containerd are running on your system.
+will launch the job.
+NOTE: You need to run `setup.sh` before trying out the example jobs.
 More detailed instructions are in the [`example README.md`](https://github.com/Roblox/nomad-driver-containerd/tree/readme/example)

 ## Tests